GitLab vs GitHub: Exploring the Differences and Deciding Which One Is Right for You

 Another significant advantage over GitHub is that GitLab's user interface (UI) is scalable and can adapt flexibly to the screen size, whereas GitHub only offers a fixed standard size.
 Therefore, when viewed on mobile terminals, GitLab is often the preferred choice as an alternative to GitHub.

 As you have seen, there are differences between GitLab and GitHub, which, although not very significant, make them particularly suitable for different types of projects.
 If you already understand what each one offers, it depends on your preferences for which one to use based on your goals and needs.
+If this approach could benefit your project but the workload is just too much, don’t hesitate to hire our team of experts to solve this now!

 In terms of immediate functionality and self-hosting, GitLab takes the lead.
 However, GitHub holds a unique position as a market leader.
 It boasts a much larger number of integrations and applications.